env3d-lessons/web-admin-reverse-proxy/README.md

 # Hand-in

+If you have completed the above steps, you would have created/modified the following
+files:

+  - `~/full-stack-example-1`
+  - `/etc/apache2/sites-available/000-default.conf`
+  - `/var/www/html/full-stack-app/index.html`

 Clone the assignment repo into your ${HOME} directory, then execute `pytest` in the `${HOME}/${ASSIGNMENT_REPO}/` to check if you got everything correct.